pr0mila/Flipflop/README.md

 # Flipflop
 "Flipflop" - an platform of exchanging old products with each others.
 It an academic software development project of mine.
-I've showed this project on CSE Fest of my university from team CatLab.
+I've showed this project on CSE Fest of my university from the team CatLab.
+I've used Html, Css, Js, Php and Mysql for this project.

 ### **Flipflop - Let's exchange**
 ![logo](https://user-images.githubusercontent.com/39271244/51996876-d4529680-24df-11e9-805a-a646147f7d1e.png)